cocos/cocos-engine/native/tools/swig-config/tutorial/index.md

 } // namespace my_ns {
 ```

-When Swig parses MyObject.h,  it will not known what `MyRef` is, it will output a warning in console.
+When Swig parses MyObject.h,  it will not know what `MyRef` is,  it will output a warning in console.

 ```bash
 .../Classes/MyObject.h:7: Warning 401: Nothing known about base class 'MyRef'.
 Ignored.